 As well as driving, a cataract can impact your life in many ways.
 Do you have someone dependant on you?
 Are you able to carry out daily activities safely?
 Can you enjoy reading or watching the telly?
 Being able to do day-to-day activities is important for most peoples’ quality of life.
 Struggling to do everyday jobs or activities due to having a cataract is one of the main reasons people choose to have surgery.

-Finally, here are some cataract facts which may help put your mind at ease when you do decide the time is right for cataract surgery:
+Finally, here are some cataract information – the facts which may help put your mind at ease when you do decide when the time is right for your cataract surgery:

-If you do decide to go ahead with surgery, then you will need to consider how long it may take to heal, and how much time you may need to take off work.
-After surgery, there can be some mild discomfort, but recovery time is usually very short.
-Depending on your work environment you may be able to return within a few days and you can expect to be fully healed within approximately 2 weeks.
+If you do decide to go ahead with cataract surgery, then you will need to consider how long it may take to heal, and how much time you may need to take off work.
+Following your cataract removal surgery, there can be some mild discomfort, but recovery time is usually very short.
+Depending on your work environment, you may be able to return within a few days and you can expect to be fully healed within approximately 2 weeks.
 Following this short period of recovery, many of our patients benefit from greatly improved vision.
-For more information on the DOs and DON’Ts following surgery click here to visit our cataract treatment page.

 If you need cataract surgery for both eyes you will need two separate surgeries.
-The time between surgeries will depend on how long your first eye takes to heal, and your provider.
-At SpaMedica surgeries for both eyes are usually scheduled between 4 – 8 weeks apart.
+The time between cataract surgeries will depend on how long your first eye takes to heal, and your provider.
+At SpaMedica, surgeries for both eyes are usually scheduled between 4 – 6 weeks apart.

 Is now the right time for cataract surgery?
 Further guidance